MarcusWentz/eulerswap-parameters/README.md

 ## Description

-Method of for optimizing liquidity parameters for Eulerswap with primary focus on stablecoins to get the best capital efficiency.
+Method for optimizing liquidity parameters for Eulerswap with primary focus on stablecoins to get the best capital efficiency.
 - Eulerswap AMM and its liquidity distribution.
 - Example with USDT/USDC.
   - Stablecoin Pool Tail Analysis